hsf-training/hsf-training-cicd-github/index.md

 > 4. The GitHub permissions model
 > 5. Protecting secret information while allowing jobs to run {: .checklist}

+> ## Prerequisites
+>
+> This assumes that
+> 1. you have some basic background with your command line, for example:
+>   - How to execute custom shell scripts
+>   - How to run python scripts
+> 2. you have gone through all previous sessions in this workshop.
+{: .prereq}

 {% include links.md %}